fabritrv/ContractCrawler/README.md

 # ContractCrawler
-Crawler that gets verified contracts from Etherscan.
+Crawler that gets verified contracts from Etherscan in two different ways.

 WHAT YOU NEED